DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/15 Columns/40 Customize Cells/2 Customize Cell Appearance.md

     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/DataGrid/ColumnTemplate/"
 }

 The following example demonstrates how to use the [onCellPrepared](/api-reference/10%20UI%20Components/dxDataGrid/1%20Configuration/onCellPrepared.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/#onCellPrepared') function to change cell color conditionally.
-As a result, the DataGrid component paints the cells where velocity is higher than speed limit red.
+As a result, the DataGrid component paints the cells where speed is higher than speed limit red.

-Remove the `e.column.dataField === "Velocity"` condition to apply the appearance to all cells in a row.
+Remove the `e.column.dataField === "Speed"` condition to apply the appearance to all cells in a row.

 ![Change Color Conditionally with onCellPrepared](/images/DataGrid/customize-appearance/onCellPrepared.png)